 "We received terrible news from Brussels this evening.
 The Government Office and the relevant authorities are working hard to get more information about what happened," said Swedish Justice Minister Gunnar Strommer.

-Swedish Prime Minister Ulf Kristersson said in a statement that all Swedes in Belgium will receive a message on their phones urging them to be vigilant and follow instructions from Belgian authorities.
+Swedish Prime Minister Ulf Kristersson said in a statement that all Swedes in Belgium would receive a text message on their phones urging them to be vigilant and follow instructions from Belgian authorities.

-"Given the possible terrorist motive on the part of the perpetrator, the investigation is in the hands of the federal prosecutor's office...
+"Given the possible terrorist motives of the perpetrator, the investigation is in the hands of the federal prosecutor's office...
 The necessary measures are currently being taken to track down the perpetrator and ensure safety in and around the King Baudouin Stadium," the Belgian interior minister said.

-A Belgian newspaper said the victims were likely to be two football fans.
-Belgium played Sweden in a EURO 2024 qualifier on Monday night.
+A Belgian newspaper said the victims were likely two football fans.
+Belgium played Sweden in a Euro 2024 qualifier on Monday night.
 The match was abandoned after halftime for security reasons with the score at 1-1.

 How did it happen?

-A Belgian police spokesman confirmed on Monday that two people were killed in an attack near the centre of the Belgian capital, in a different area than the stadium, but declined to provide further details.
+A Belgian police spokesman confirmed on Monday that two people were killed in an attack near the center of the Belgian capital, in a different area than the stadium, but declined to give further details.

-The video, posted on the Het Laatste Nieuws newspaper website, shows a man in an orange jacket riding a scooter at a crossroads with a rifle, first firing two shots, then three more, then running into a building, firing two more shots, walking away, taking a few steps back and firing again.
+Video posted on the Het Laatste Nieuws newspaper website shows a man in an orange jacket riding a scooter at a crossroads with a rifle, first firing two shots, then three more, then running into a building, firing two more shots, walking away, taking a few steps back and firing again.

 In a video message recorded by the self-proclaimed killer, he said: "Greetings from the Muslims Allahu Akbar.
 My name is Abdesalem Al Guilani and I am a fighter for Allah.
 I am from the Islamic State.
 We love those who love us and we hate those who hate us.
 We live for our religion and we die for our religion…".